Vanishing (2024)

 Shame (2006)

-An investigation of the phenomenon of the meeting with japanese dancer
+Investigation of the phenomenon of the meeting with japanese dancer

 While repeating the first meeting which happened in the theatre space (first rehearsal) during the period of the research, the author questions the basic problem of repetition which brought as the end result the essence of the meeting - the reality in-between.